-If your trade creditors, for example bulletin boards and marketing consultants, sell to you on say 30 days terms and you regularly pay on 90-120 days, then the company could be insolvent.
+If your trade creditors, for example suppliers, landlords or accountants, sell to you on say 30 days terms and you regularly pay on 90-120 days, then the company or business could be insolvent.

 A director has a legal requirement to understand this issue.
 If he or she believes that the company has insufficient cash to pay its liabilities on time then they must take advice/action.